Snap to cut emissions, achieves carbon neutrality in new climate strategy

-The plan, which the owner of photo messaging app Snapchat detailed in its annual “CitizenSnap” report on social and environmental initiatives, comes as climate change debates include tech companies and the energy-intensive process of running powerful computer data servers has become better known.
+The plan, which the owner of photo messaging app Snapchat detailed in its annual "CitizenSnap citizen.snap.com/planet" report on social and environmental initiatives, comes as climate change debates are increasingly including tech companies and the energy-intensive process of running powerful computer data servers.

-By making the company more energy efficient, Snap could not only reduce costs in the long run, but also appeal to its mostly young user base, which is passionate about addressing climate change, said Dom Perella, Snap’s deputy general counsel and chief compliance officer.
+By making the company more energy efficient, Snap could not only reduce costs in the long run, but also appeal to its mostly young user base, who are passionate about addressing climate change, said Dom Perella, Snap’s deputy general counsel and chief compliance officer.

 “They’re going to be living with the brunt of these impacts for many generations,” he said.
 “Because it impacts our stakeholders... we want to make a difference.”